 Richard Wanzer personally over-saw the establishment of the Great Portland Street business in London, England and between 1867 and 1871 he personally took charge of the London office.

 Between 1871 and 1873 Richard endlessly travelled the globe winning award after award with his fabulous machines and drumming up business from Istanbul to Alaska.

-Instructions printed in 33 languages
+Instructions now printed in 33 languages!

-One fabulous exhibition in Paris, the Paris Exposition Universelle in 1867, was attended by nearly one hundred sovereigns, princes and princesses from around the Globe.
+One fabulous exhibition in Paris, the Paris Exposition Universelle in 1867, was attended by nearly one hundred sovereigns, princes, and princesses from around the Globe.